jersou/bash-utils/README.md

   - utils:cyan : print parameters with cyan background : parameters
   - utils:debug : print parameters in blue : 🐛  parameters
   - utils:error : print parameters in red to stderr : ❌  parameters
-  - utils:exec : print parameter with blue background and execute parameters, print time if PRINT_TIME=true
+  - utils:exec : print parameter with blue background and execute parameters, print time if UTILS_PRINT_TIME=true
   - utils:flock_exec : run <$2 ...> command with flock (mutex) on '/var/lock/$1.lock' file
   - utils:get_param : same as 'utils:get_params' but return the first result only
   - utils:get_params : print parameter value $1 from "$@", if $1 == '--' print last parameters that doesn't start with by '-' ---- ='e|error' return 'value' for '--error=value' or '-e=value' ---- accept '--error value' and '-e value' if ='e |error '